Axiom Beta Implies Elementary Transfinite Recursion: On the Necessity of the Finite Powerset Axiom

 In this section, we show that the Finite Powerset Axiom cannot be replaced by the Cartesian Product Axiom, nor an axiom that states the universe is closed under rudimentary functions.
 We also show that with the Axiom of Countability, the formulation of $\atrset$ given in \cite{simpson82} is equivalent to the one given in \cite{Simpson} as well as our system $\C+\text{ Countability}$.

-\begin{defin} The first formulation of $\atrset$ found in \cite[Section 2]{simpson82} is synonymous with the system which is an extension by definitions of $\C$.
-The fact that $\mathbf{PRS}\omega+\text{Axiom Beta}$ is an extension by definition of $\atrset$, as formulated in \cite{simpson82}, was shown by Freund \cite[Corollary 1.4.6]{Freundthesis}.
-The Axiom of Countability is in that work taken to be optional.
-The second formulation of $\atrset$ found in \cite[Definitions VII.3.3 \& VII.3.8]{Simpson} has as axioms: \begin{enumerate} \item Extensionality; \item Infinity (Simpson's formulation is the following $\exists x\, (\emptyset\in x \wedge \forall u,v\in x(u\cup \{v\}\in x))$, which is equivalent, relative to the other axioms, to the statement $V_\omega$ exists.); \item The universe is closed under the basic rudimentary functions $F_0,\dots, F_8$ (see \Cref{rud}, Simpson also includes the inverse map $x\mapsto x^{-1}=\{\pair{u,v}: \pair{v,u}\in x\}$ which is redundant as the closure under $F_0,\dots,F_8$ implies the closure under the rudimentary functions.
+The first formulation of $\atrset$ found in \cite[Section 2]{simpson82} is synonymous with the system which is an extension by definitions of $\C$.
+The Axiom of Countability is taken to be optional.
+The fact that $\mathbf{PRS}\omega+\text{Axiom Beta}$ is an extension by definitions of $\atrset$, in this formulation without Countability, was shown by Freund \cite[Corollary 1.4.6]{Freundthesis}. \\ \\ The second formulation of $\atrset$ found in \cite[Definitions VII.3.3 \& VII.3.8]{Simpson} has as axioms: \begin{enumerate} \item Extensionality; \item Infinity (Simpson's formulation is the following $\exists x\, (\emptyset\in x \wedge \forall u,v\in x(u\cup \{v\}\in x))$, which is equivalent, relative to the other axioms, to the statement $V_\omega$ exists.); \item The universe is closed under the basic rudimentary functions $F_0,\dots, F_8$ (see \Cref{rud}, Simpson also includes the inverse map $x\mapsto x^{-1}=\{\pair{u,v}: \pair{v,u}\in x\}$ which is redundant as the closure under $F_0,\dots,F_8$ implies the closure under the rudimentary functions.
 See \cite[Property 1.3 \& Lemma 1.8]{jensen}, \cite[Theorem 1.4.5]{gandy74}, and \cite[Remark 1.12]{mathias06}); \item Regularity; \item Transitive containment\footnote{Simpson does not include this axiom as it is a direct consequence of the Axiom of Countability.}; \item Axiom Beta; \item Countability (every set is contained in a countable transitive set). \end{enumerate} We will show in this section that the two formulations with the Axiom of Countability are equivalent while without the Axiom of Countability, the first formulation is strictly stronger than the second formulation.
 For this purpose, we introduce the system $\C_\times$ which is obtained by replacing the Finite Powerset Axiom of $\C$ with the Cartesian Product Axiom.
-We first show that $\C_\times$ is equivalent to the second formulation without Countability. \end{defin}
+We first show that $\C_\times$ is equivalent to the second formulation without Countability.